alejandrochacinortega/spk-frontend-workshop-react/src/components/counter/Counter-README.md

-# WELCOME TO DEMO #4.1: Filter a list of users
+# WELCOME TO DEMO #4.1: Counter Component

 ## 🤓️ Your task is to create counter component.